dylanxhernandez/dylanxhernandez/README.md

 ## Hello!

 My name is Dylan.
-I'm a software engineer who's always interested to learn about programming languages, frameworks and various computer science concepts.
+I'm a software engineer & full-stack developer who is always interested to learn about programming languages, frameworks and various computer science concepts.

 I love experimenting with different technologies and tinkering with new things.
 I also spend a lot of time in Linux virtual machines.